wschaef/architecture-kata-2023/architecture.md

 **What the domain does:**

-The Analytic domain is responsible for collecting data for reports, creating reports, and providing access to reports.
+The Analytics domain is responsible for collecting data for reports, creating reports, and providing access to reports.
 This domain handles persistent data like raw analytical data and generated reports.

 **Interfaces:**